 1. You’re losing money

 There are a number of possible ways this could be happening.
 Too many clicks is the primary culprit.
 It might be difficult for users to navigate the app and find the product they want.
 The shopping cart may be difficult to find or to use.
 There could be too many steps between selecting a product and purchasing it, causing potential customers to bail before they reach the end.
-In examining your UX design, you should make sure that the process of making a purchase is both an easy and pleasant one for the customer.
+In examining your UX design, you should make sure that the process of making a purchase is easy and pleasant for the customer.

 2. You’re losing customers